euwbah/musescore-xen-tuner/DEVELOPMENT.md

 This is repeated until every `asciiToSmuflConvList` search string has been searched for.

-Also, there should be two possible behaviours that the user can select using some boolean flag:
+There are two possible behaviors that the advanced user can select by adjusting the `CLEAR_ACCIDENTALS_AFTER_VERBATIM_ENTRY` boolean flag:

 The default behaviour would be to delete old accidental symbols & fingerings, and replace them with the ASCII-entered text.

 The second behaviour would be where prior accidentals are preserved and the newly entered accidentals add to the existing accidentals.

-Once the ASCII verbatim accidental entry is parsed,

 ### New tokenizing & parsing method